mrfearless/ModernUI-Docs/source/ModernUI Controls/ModernUI_Spinner/MUISpinnerRegister.rst

 **MUISpinnerRegister**

-Registers the ModernUI_Spinner class, which allows the control to be created via dialog resources or via CreateWindowEx and specifying the classname ModernUI_Spinner.
-If using the RadASM custom class control instead of a the ModernUI RadASM Design Time Controls specify ModernUI_Spinner as the classname.
+Registers the ModernUI_Spinner class, which allows the control to be created via dialog resources or via CreateWindowEx and specifying the classname 'ModernUI_Spinner'.
+If using the RadASM custom class control instead of a the ModernUI RadASM Design Time Controls specify 'ModernUI_Spinner' as the classname.

 **Parameters**